List of Baldwin Wallace University people

 This is a list of notable individuals who have or had an association with Baldwin Wallace University, located in Berea, Ohio.
 Baldwin Wallace University is a private college that enjoys a long and rich affiliation with the United Methodist Church.
 This includes faculty, alumni and staff.
 The college is located in the greater Cleveland, Ohio area in the United States.
 The college and town of Berea were founded by Methodist settlers from Connecticut.

-The list is drawn from faculty, alumni, staff, and former university presidents.
-This list includes people affiliated with the university under its past names such as Baldwin–Wallace College, Baldwin University, Baldwin Institute and German Wallace College.
+The list includes faculty, alumni, staff, and former university presidents.
+It includes people affiliated with the university under its past names such as Baldwin–Wallace College, Baldwin University, Baldwin Institute and German Wallace College.
 This list also includes alumni of the Baldwin Wallace Conservatory of Music.